 Visitors are welcome at many conservation areas protected by NCC.
-These special, natural places provide excellent opportunities for hiking, birdwatching, nature photography and other compatible recreation opportunities.
+These special, natural places provide excellent opportunities for hiking, birdwatching, nature photography and other compatible recreation activities.

 Fyten Lea property overlooking the Red Deer River, AB (Photo by NCC)

 Permitted activities on NCC properties and access